-Individually these perks might not seem like much — certainly not enough to justify the sizeable subscription fee.
+Individually these perks might not seem like much.
 But together they combine to make a significant difference to the flow and feel of your lessons.

 Granted, some of the premium features are a bit pointless.

-If you’re on the fence, I doubt a new app icon is the thing that will convince you to hit ‘SUBSCRIBE’!
+If you’re on the fence, I doubt a new app icon is the thing that will convince you to subscribe!

-But most of the features are genuinely useful.
+But some of the features are genuinely useful.

 The Practice Hub (or Personalized Practice as it seems to be called more now) is one of the features I use most.
 It lets you revisit questions you got wrong in previous lessons and challenges you with some toughies you might not have come across yet.

 It even breaks it down into listening and speaking exercises so you can get super specific with your practice sessions.

 Super Duolingo also puts you at the front of the queue for new features going forward, although this seems to have slowed down of late.

-Things like Pronunciation Review (which they’ve removed for some reason…) and Practice Hub are fairly experimental features that Duolingo like to roll out to their Super members first.
+Things like Practice Hub and Pronunciation Review (which Duolingo removed for some reason…) were both released to Super subscribers first.

 This isn’t always the case — they have been known to trial new features with free users as well — but generally, the juicier features get rolled out to Super members first.